OfficeDev/VBA-content/VBA/Excel-VBA/articles/excel-tips-for-optimizing-performance-obstructions.md

 ```
 MATCH(lookup value, lookup array, matchtype)
 ```

-- **Matchtype=1** returns the largest match less than or equal to the lookup value if the lookup array is sorted ascending (approximate match).
-This is the default option.
+- **Matchtype=1** returns the largest match less than or equal to the lookup value when the lookup array is sorted ascending (approximate match).
+If the lookup array is not sorted ascending MATCH will return an incorrect answer.
+Approximate match sorted ascending is the default option.

 - **Matchtype=0** requests an exact match and assumes that the data is not sorted.